Israeli Cabinet approves cease-fire deal with Hamas to free some hostages

 TEL AVIV, Israel — Israel's government says it has approved a deal for a four-day pause in fighting to facilitate the release of some of the approximately 240 hostages seized by Hamas in its deadly attack on Israel on Oct.
 7.

-Hamas has not yet responded, but the deal was expected to include Israel's release of a number of Palestinian prisoners in Israeli jails.
+Hamas has not yet responded, but media reports earlier Tuesday said the deal was expected to include Israel's release of a number of Palestinian prisoners in Israeli jails.
+Israel did not mention a prisoner release in its government statement.

-Under the deal, Hamas would agree to release at least 50 hostages — expected to be mostly women and children — held in Gaza.
+Israel's statement said it approved an "outline" for the release of at least 50 women and children who were abducted in the Hamas attack Oct.
+7.

+The Israeli statement said that after the initial four-day period, Israel would be willing to extend the "pause" in hostilities one more day for every 10 additional hostages Hamas released.

 Israel's statement did not say when the pause and releases would take place, though earlier proposals said it would likely be about a day after a deal is finalized.